Kingxukai/linux/Documentation/core-api/entry.rst

   * Tracing
   * Time accounting

-The update order depends on the transition type and is explained below in the transition type sections: `Syscalls`_, `KVM`_, `Interrupts and regular exceptions`_, `NMI and NMI-like exceptions`_.
+The update order depends on the woke transition type and is explained below in the transition type sections: `Syscalls`_, `KVM`_, `Interrupts and regular exceptions`_, `NMI and NMI-like exceptions`_.